-We are very proud to be working with two local authorities who use EDVirtual to deliver live sessions and blended sessions whilst working face to face with their most vulnerable students and poorest attenders whilst using the elearning content we provide.
+We are very proud to be working with two Local Authorities who use EDVirtual to deliver live sessions and blended sessions whilst working face-to-face with their most vulnerable students and poorest attenders.
+The learners use the EDLounge elearning content.

-We tailor make EDLounge available for any local Authority so that any learner, teacher and support worker has:
+We tailor the EDLounge platform for any Local Authority so that any learner, teacher and support worker has:

 - a personalised learning plan

-Also: Everything that a student does is tracked and recorded (plus sent back to the centre securely and encrypted for child protection and safeguarding purposes)
+Everything a learner does is tracked and recorded (plus sent back to the centre securely and encrypted for child protection and safeguarding purposes).

 Local Authority PRU Case Study

-EDLounge January - March 2017 Case Study: Providing an effective Virtual Classroom and alternative provision for a Pupil Referral Unit to increase outcomes, raise achievement and improve attendance.
+EDLounge January - March 2017 Case Study: Providing an effective Virtual Classroom and Alternative Provision for a Pupil Referral Unit to improve outcomes, raise achievement and improve attendance.